 These are governance issues — not billing anomalies.

-For structured engagements, ATA Inc. prepares a written proposal outlining the potential recovery pathway, scope of work, performance fee structure, and available buy-down options.
+For structured engagements, ATA Inc. prepares a written proposal outlining the potential recovery pathway, scope of work, and tiered performance fee structure to ensure equitable pricing across engagements.

 1️⃣ Contact / short discussion